thesadru/disnake/docs/api.rst

     .. attribute:: invisible

         The member is "invisible".
 In reality, this is only used in sending a presence a la :meth:`Client.change_presence`.
-When you receive a user's presence this will be :attr:`offline` instead.
+When yo receive a user's presence this will be :attr:`offline` instead.
     .. attribute:: streaming